spaethtech/php-template/ide/terminals/README.md

 This configuration will likely work on any of the IntelliJ-based IDEs, but PHPStorm makes the most sense for UCRM Plugin development.

-> _**IMPORTANT**: Currently, PhpStorm's Terminal settings are application-wide and by configuring ny of the following you
-> will have to revert to the built-in terminals in any other opened projects.
-The alternative is to include the `bin`
-> folder in other projects._

 Navigate to the correct area of settings:

 ```